simonegosetto/pdf-parse-new/benchmark/README.md

 ### train-smart-parser.js

-- ✅ Analyzes 9000+ benchmarks
+- ✅ Analyzes 15,526+ benchmarks
-- ✅ Generates optimized decision tree
+- ✅ Generates JSON-based decision rules (not code!)
 - ✅ Statistical analysis (median, P95, std dev)
 - ✅ Identifies best method per PDF size category
-- ✅ Creates production-ready code
+- ✅ CPU-aware normalization for multi-core systems

+### Output: `lib/smart-parser-rules.json`

+The training script generates a JSON configuration file that SmartPDFParser reads at runtime.
+This means:
+- 🚀 No code modification needed to update rules
+- 📊 Easy to version and track changes
+- 🔧 Can be customized per deployment
+- 🧪 Enables A/B testing of different strategies

 ## Notes